Alluxio/alluxio/docs/en/operation/Configuration.md

 $ bin/alluxio fsadmin pathConf add --property alluxio.user.file.writetype.default=THROUGH /tmp
 ```

-afterwards, all write operations will use the `THROUGH` write type by default.
+afterwards, all write operations with that occur on a path with the prefix `/tmp` prefix will use
+the `THROUGH` write type by default.

 See [`fsadmin pathConf`]({{ '/en/operation/Admin-CLI.html' | relativize_url }}#pathconf) on how to
 show, add, update, and remove path defaults.